Transformers represent belief state geometry in their residual stream: Discussion

-We do not yet know if these LLMs develop something like a circuit for implementing Bayesian updates, as would be natural for MSP dynamics.
+In this work we verified that belief states are linearly represented in the residual stream, even in cases where the belief states form intricate fractal geometries.
+Although this is quite suggestive that these representations are used to implement some form of Bayesian updating, we did not directly test this.
+In other words, we do not yet know if these LLMs develop something like a circuit for implementing Bayesian updates, as would be natural for MSP dynamics.
 So far, we have only established the representation of belief states and their geometry.
-It is also unclear how these LLMs generalize when driven by a different process.

-Computational Mechanics is primarily concerned with optimal prediction, but LLMs in practice are not perfectly optimal.
+Computational mechanics is primarily (but not completely, see Ref.~\cite{marzen2017nearly}) concerned with optimal prediction, but LLMs in practice are not perfectly optimal.
 Further work is needed to understand how near-optimality and non-optimality influence belief state representations.
 Progress in this direction could offer insights into evolving structures during training.

+Moving beyond stationary ergodic HMM training data, we still generically expect fractal-like structure in the residual-stream activations.
+Why?
+The fractal structure is a result of Bayesian updating applied to the “non-deterministic” computational structure of HMMs~\cite{jurgens2021divergent}.
+With stationary processes, this same Bayesian map is folded into itself time and again, producing a very clean fractal.
+For natural language, even in the absence of stationarity, there will nevertheless be resonances of non-deterministic computational structure, which would imply a type of folding beliefs in a self-similar manner.
+However, a more rigorous version of these statements and the empirical validation is left for future work.